-At the end of the summer, I participated in an animal health related assembly, discussing about the effects caused by teargas to animals, which is closely related to what I am studying and I wanted to listen to other people’s opinion on this from different professions.
-There was one thing I was interested in and wanted to discuss about, and that was about police dogs.
+At the end of the summer, I participated in an animal health related assembly, discussing the effects caused by teargas on animals, which is closely related to what I am studying and I wanted to listen to other people’s opinions on this from different professions.
+There was one thing I was interested in and wanted to discuss, and that was about police dogs.
 Seeing from many news reports showing police dogs was brought to teargassing scene without wearing any gas mask.
-Dogs’ nose is very sensitive and would be even more sensitive to the chemicals emitted from the teargasses than to human.
+Dogs’ nose is very sensitive and would be even more sensitive to the chemicals emitted from the tear gasses than to a human.
 Adding the adverse psychological effect caused by the stressful working environment, should this be considered cruelty to the dogs?
 Life should be respected regardless of whether it is a human or an animal.
-While the policemen were wearing full gears of protection, whereas for their police dogs didn’t have any form of protection, isn’t it just too ironic?
-Though the number of people participated in the assembly was relatively small compared to others, I do hope that more people would pay more attention to this issue, and fight for the animal welfare that these poor animals deserve.
+While the policemen were wearing full gears of protection, whereas their police dogs didn’t have any form of protection, isn’t it just too ironic?
+Though the number of people who participated in the assembly was relatively small compared to others, I do hope that more people would pay more attention to this issue, and fight for the animal welfare that these poor animals deserve.

-Two valuable experiences were gained from this clinic internship: first was from a resucued Yellow-footed tortoise.
-It was a very peaceful process, didn’t need the doctor to make any emergency things nor there were nurses running nervously to get medications, or any bad CPR.
-Because the tortoises have a slow process of death and we cannot perform CPR on them, we could only assist it to breath artificially, and then monitor its heartbeat for responds.
+Two valuable experiences were gained from this clinic internship: first was from a rescued Yellow-footed tortoise.
+It was a very peaceful process, didn’t need the doctor to make any emergency things nor there were nurses running nervously to get medications or any bad CPR.
+Because the tortoises have a slow process of death and we cannot perform CPR on them, we could only assist it to breathe artificially, and then monitor its heartbeat for a response.
 In my knowledge, tortoises are a long-lived animal, never really thought of death for them, but as I witnessed a 17-year-old Yellow-footed tortoise passed away slowly in front of me, did shock me.

 Like the previous summer holidays, I went to work as a vet assistant in an animal clinic.
 Since I knew that I am going to study pharmacology in the coming semester, I paid more attention to the use of different drugs.
 I learnt that pharmacology is much more complicated than I expected.
 I have to understand how the drugs are absorbed by the body, how the drugs take effect and how the drugs are processed and excreted by the body.
 In the past I thought being a doctor is hard, but the more I learn, the more I feel that being a doctor is an extremely formidable challenge.
 Whenever a patient comes in, you have to utilize all the knowledge you learnt in all 5 years in order to make an accurate diagnosis, what action should be taken to treat the condition and to make a good prognosis.